 There are two ways for an ecommerce company to handle inventory.
 It can choose to receive inventory from suppliers or manufacturers and stock it in house.
 In case the company outsources the fulfillment, the providers will take care of inventory involving all related tasks.
 Outsourcing fulfillment comes with potential cost-savings.

 If you choose to do fulfillment yourself, you will be responsible for a list of inventory tasks from taking stock, examining, labeling and managing inventory:

-After you have carefully checked the inventory and there are no problems, it’s time to put all the goods on the warehouse’s shelves.
+After you have carefully checked the inventory and there are no problems, it’s time to put all the goods on the Warehouse Storage Rack Equipment.
 It’s essential to store the inventory properly as it can affect all the operations of the order fulfillment.